websolutions/standards/README.md

     /utilities
 ```

-Gulp tasks should be set up to compile SASS, minify, and concatenate asset files.
+Gulp tasks should be set up to compile SASS, minify, and concatenate asset files, which output to `/core/compiled`

 ---